Thursday, December 11, 2008

 As the milkman's coach turned the road, Nip ran out to the road like mad.
 A few seconds later we heard her scream... and then silence again.

 The milkman told Anne in a grieved voice, "Please believe me.
 We couldn't stop.
 We see her everyday.
 She's so careful, so intelligent..."
 The man stopped for a moment.
-"She directly ran to my wheels..."
+"She directly ran into my wheels..."

 Anne's lips were trembling.
 She even forgot to cry.
-She was looking at Nip's dead body in a peculiar, fixed way.
+She was looking at Nip's dead body in a peculiar, fixed gaze.
 Then she looked at me and I saw in her eyes... as if she wanted to tell me, "Can't you see?
 Paul is here!
 Paul and Nip are playing in the garden!"

 William said in a very wet voice.
 "Do you think Nip's death is an accident?"